-In considering planning applications for new development, the Council will require developers to submit a full Transport Assessment (as defined by Department for Transport criteria) where the proposed development is anticipated to have significant transport implications in order to ensure that these impacts are considered.
+In considering planning applications for new development, the council will require developers to submit a full Transport Assessment (as defined by Department for Transport threshold) where the proposed development is anticipated to have significant transport implications in order to ensure that these impacts are considered.
 This assessment should include an analysis of accessibility by all modes of transport.

-e: Travel Planning
+e: Travel planning

-For significant trip generating developments, (defined by Department for Transport criteria), the Council will require the occupier to develop, implement and maintain a satisfactory Travel Plan (or plans) to minimise increases in road traffic and meet mode split targets.
+For significant trip generating developments, (defined by Transport for London thresholds), the council will require the occupier to develop, implement and maintain a satisfactory Travel Plan (or plans) to minimise increases in road traffic and meet mode split targets.
 In order to ensure that they are delivering this the travel plan will need to contain measurable outputs so that they can be monitored.

-f: Local Infrastructure Needs
+f: Local infrastructure needs

 - i.
 Developments should be located and designed to make the use of public transport more attractive for all users by providing improved access to existing facilities, and if necessary the development of new routes and services, including improved and fully accessible interchange facilities. - ii.
-The Council will expect development to provide safe and suitable access arrangements for all road users to new developments.
-Where improvements or changes to the road network are necessary by virtue of an approved development, the Council will secure a Legal Agreement from the developer.
+The council will expect development to provide safe and suitable access arrangements for all road users to new developments.
+Where improvements or changes to the road network are necessary by virtue of an approved development, the council will secure a Legal Agreement from the developer. - iii.
+The council will require appropriate measures to control vehicle movements, servicing and delivery arrangements.
+Where appropriate the council will require Construction Management and/or Delivery and Servicing Plans.

-- iii.
-The Council will require appropriate measures to control vehicle movements, servicing and delivery arrangements.
-Where appropriate the Council will require Construction Management and/or Delivery and Servicing Plans. - iv.
-Where appropriate, development will be required to improve cycle and pedestrian facilities in the local catchment area by providing facilities on site and/or funding improvements off site g: Parking management
+iv.
+Where appropriate, development will be required to improve cycle and pedestrian facilities in the local catchment area by providing facilities on site and/or funding improvements off site.

+g: Parking management

-- 1. The Council will expect development to provide parking in accordance with the London Plan standards, except in the case of residential development, where the standards will be: - i.
-2 or more spaces per unit for detached and semi detached houses (4 or more bedrooms) - ii.
-1 or more spaces per unit for terraced houses and flats (1 to 3 bedrooms) - 2.
-Residential development may be acceptable which proposes limited or no parking where either of the following can be demonstrated: - i. surveys indicate that there is sufficient on-street parking capacity and - ii.
-In cases where the proposal is within a Controlled Parking Zone (CPZ) or town centre and surveys indicate there is not sufficient on street parking capacity, the roads outside a CPZ which are in close proximity to the proposal will need to have sufficient on-street parking capacity to accommodate parking from the development and the applicant is willing to enter into a legal agreement which restricts future occupiers from obtaining on street parking permits.
+- 1. The council will expect development to provide parking in accordance with the London Plan standards, except in the case of residential development, where the maximum standards will be: - i.
+2 to 1.5 spaces per unit for detached and semi detached houses and flats (4 or more bedrooms); - ii.
+1.5 to 1 spaces per unit for terraced houses and flats (2 to 3 bedrooms); and - iii.
+1 to less than 1 space per unit for development consisting mainly of flats (1 bedroom). - 2.
+Residential development may be acceptable: - i. with limited or no parking outside a Controlled Parking Zone (CPZ) but only where it can be demonstrated through a survey that there is sufficient on street parking capacity. - ii. with limited or no parking within a CPZ, where it can be demonstrated that there is insufficient capacity on street the applicant will be required to enter into a legal agreement to restrict future occupiers from obtaining on street parking permits.
+For proposals in close proximity to the edge of a CPZ a survey will also be required to demonstrate that there is sufficient on street parking capacity on streets outside the CPZ.